How do I Love God with My Whole Mind?

 - This is another excerpt from Father John Bartunek’s new book “Seeking First the Kingdom” filled with “practical examples and down-to-earth wisdom which will show you how to bring Christ into each facet of your life”.
 Click here to learn more about the book…or if you wish to get it for a friend or relative who doesn’t read on line.

-Art: Sepia of Cerebro Humano (Human Brain), Carente de Fontes, AndreFTG, 6 May 2008, PD-Worldwide; Il manoscritto perduto (The Lost Manuscript), Jean Henri De Coene, 19th century, PD-US; In Meditations (60th Years), Ion Chibzii, 19 April 2011, CCA-SA; Wikimedia Commons.
+Art: Sepia of Cerebro Humano (Human Brain), Carente de Fontes, AndreFTG, 6 May 2008, PD-Worldwide; Il manoscritto perduto (The Lost Manuscript), Jean Henri De Coene, 19th century, PD-US author’s life plus 100 years or less; In Meditations (60th Years), Ion Chibzii, 19 April 2011, CCA-SA; Wikimedia Commons.